dennismoesby/RigPowerMonitor/README.md

 Options:

--t     Smart Plug Type.
+-t&nbsp;&nbsp;&nbsp;&nbsp;Smart Plug Type.
 0 = WeMo Insight Switch.
 1 = TP-Link HS110.
 Default: 0.

--a     Ip address of the smart plug to monitor.
+-a&nbsp;&nbsp;&nbsp;&nbsp;Ip address of the smart plug to monitor.
 Required.

--p     Power Consumption Threshold.
+-p&nbsp;&nbsp;&nbsp;&nbsp;Power Consumption Threshold.
 The lowest allowed power consumption of the mining rig before powering off and back on.
 Required.

--w     Seconds to wait for the power consumption to go back up over the threshold again before powering off.
+-w&nbsp;&nbsp;&nbsp;&nbsp;Seconds to wait for the power consumption to go back up over the threshold again before powering off.
 Default: 300.

--o     Seconds to wait before powering back on after the power has been cut.
+-o&nbsp;&nbsp;&nbsp;&nbsp;Seconds to wait before powering back on after the power has been cut.
 Default: 30.

--tp    Display a list of available TP-Link devices with their corresponding IP address.
+-tp&nbsp;&nbsp;&nbsp;Display a list of available TP-Link devices with their corresponding IP address.

--h     Display this help.
+-h&nbsp;&nbsp;&nbsp;&nbsp;Display this help.

 This tool is provided as is.
 If you like it, consider donating: